Bevia/CppChallenges/Advanced/MathematicsAndAlgorithms/MinimumCost/README.md

 ## Main purpose

-The example uses a dynamic programming approach to solve the problem.
+### The example uses a dynamic programming approach to solve the minimun cost path problem.
 Given a grid where each cell has a cost associated with it, the goal is to find the minimum cost path from the top-left corner to the bottom-right corner, moving only right or down.

 ## Theory

 ### Initialization:
         The 2D vector dp is used to store the minimum cost to reach each cell.